Mario8quiterio/hello-world/README.md

 Just another repository
 Hi Humans!

-Mario here, I like Node.js and Coffeescript (that's what I'm made of!)
+Mario here, I like soccer and food (that's what I'm made of!)
-Iv'e had tacos on the moon and  find themfar superior to earth tacos!
+Iv'e played soccer on the moon and find it far superior to earth soccer!